-In SAP Hybris Commerce, the requests for the SOLR search engine are created by Query Builders.
-Simply put, these components convert the user queries to SOLR queries.
-Certainly, it is not possible to explain the search results if you don’t know what SOLR request was generated and why it contains particular conditions in the particular form.
-Unfortunately, the official documentation is very sparse and lack of examples.
-This article explains the differences between available query builders.
-You will also find a good compliment to one of the previous articles about the search relevancy.
+In SAP Hybris Commerce, requests to the SOLR search engine are created by Query Builders.
+Simply put, these components convert user queries into SOLR queries.
+Certainly, it is not possible to explain the search results if you don’t know what SOLR request was generated and why it contains particular conditions in a particular form.
+Unfortunately, the official documentation is very sparse and lacks examples.
+This article explains the differences between the available query builders.
+You will also find it a useful complement to one of the previous articles about search relevancy.

 Hybris has the following OOTB query builders: